anatom3000/GuessWhatWillHappenInThis/README.md

 # Guess What Will Happen In This

-Fabric mod where anyone can PR anything, concerning or not (Unless it's too concerning).
+Fabric mod where anyone can PR anything, concerning or not (no NSFW content).
 I'll merge everything as soon as it works.

 ## How can I ~~fuck up~~ contribute to this project ?